Analysis | Poll shows Democrats want to replace Biden on the ballot in 2024. A look at why.

 That said, it’s pretty remarkable how much Democrats would like to turn the page on an incumbent president in 2024.
 Only about half of Democrats who like the job Biden is doing also say he’s preferable to that hypothetical “someone else.”
 And the GOP side is very notably reversed, with 50 percent of Republicans and GOP-leaning independents saying Trump gives them a better chance, versus 35 percent who say someone else would.

 Part of that would seem to owe to affection for Trump.
 A strong majority of Republicans like Trump.
 But the question is also a pragmatic one.
 It’s not about whether you think the guy would be the best president for your side; it’s about whether you think he would have the best chance of winning for your side.
-Despite Trump being a historically unpopular president and having very recently proven his electoral limitations in 2020, Republicans still prefer (or at least say they prefer) to roll the dice on him.
+Despite Trump being a historically unpopular president and having very recently proved his electoral limitations in 2020, Republicans still prefer (or at least say they prefer) to roll the dice on him.

 You can call that blind loyalty, but the fact that Biden doesn’t command as much loyalty on this question is significant, given that he’s the guy who just won less than a year ago.